piclas-framework/piclas/doc/userguide/020_workflow.md

 * **Choose a Riemann solver**

     The Riemann solver defines how inter-element coupling is accomplished.
-The available variants are listed in Section \ref{sec:parameterfile}.
+The available variants are listed in Section \ref{chap:parameterfile}.
 Use the ``Riemann`` and the ``RiemannBC`` options to specify which Riemann solver is to be used at internal interfaces and at Dirichlet boundary conditions, respectively.
 The default Riemann solver is "Roe with entropy fix".

 * **Choose a time discretization method**

     The time discretization method is set using the option ``TimeDiscMethod``.
-Various explicit Runge-Kutta variants are available and listed in Section \ref{sec:parameterfile}.
+Various explicit Runge-Kutta variants are available and listed in Section \ref{chap:parameterfile}.
 By default, the low-storage fourth order Runge-Kutta scheme by [@Carpenter1994] is employed.

 ## Initial and boundary conditions